Temple architecture (LDS Church): Kirtland Temple

 The Kirtland Temple, built in Kirtland, Ohio, was not designed as a church or cathedral.
-It was a house of learning, where the School of the Prophets could meet.
-This temple was not built to accommodate the endowment ceremony, which was taught later.
-It has no baptistry, as the doctrine of baptism for the dead was not yet practiced.
+It was intended as a house of learning, where the School of the Prophets could meet.
+The temple was not built to accommodate the endowment ceremony, which was introduced later.
+It has no baptistery, as baptism for the dead was not yet practiced.
 The structure has two unique sets of pulpits, representing the Aaronic Priesthood and the Melchizedek Priesthood.
-Truman O. Angell recorded in his journal that about this time Frederick G. Williams, one of Smith's counselors in the church's First Presidency, came into the temple during construction and related the following:
+The American architect Truman O. Angell recorded in his journal that around this time Frederick G. Williams, one of Smith's counselors in the church's First Presidency, came into the temple during construction and related the following account:

 Joseph received the word of the Lord for him to take his two counselors, Frederick G. Williams and Sidney Rigdon, and come before the Lord and He would show them the plan or model of the house to be built.
 We went upon our knees, called on the Lord, and the building appeared within viewing distance, I being the first to discover it.
 Then all of us viewed it together.
 After we had taken a good look at the exterior, the building seemed to come right over us, and the makeup of this hall seemed to coincide with what I there saw to a minutia.

-Following Smith's death and the associated succession crisis, Angell continued as the LDS Church's architect, designing the Salt Lake Temple, Lion House, Beehive House, Utah Territorial Statehouse, St. George Temple, and many other public buildings.
+Following Smith's death and the associated succession crisis, Angell continued as the architect of the LDS Church, designing the Salt Lake Temple, Lion House, Beehive House, Utah Territorial Statehouse, St. George Temple, and many other public buildings.